9.3.1 Customizing Data Plot Colors

 - Custom the name for the user-defined color.

 The color is added to the Color Chooser Custom group.
-Continue to define more colors, as needed.
+Add more colors, as needed.
+Note that you can use the Add to Custom button to add each to subsequent colors without closing the Colors dialog.

 other things to note ...